vromero/Emby.MCP/README.md

 EMBY_SERVER_URL = "http://localhost:8096"
 EMBY_USERNAME = "user"
 EMBY_PASSWORD = "pass"
+# Set to False to NOT verify the server's SSL certificate (eg if self-signed).
+Defaults to True.
+EMBY_VERIFY_SSL = True
 # Each LLM has an upper limit on the amount of data it can ingest per tool call.
 # Set the max number of items returned per chunk by search tools (or 0 for no limit).
 # Items with rich metadata can average around 1,800 bytes each in JSON UTF8 format.